russell-n/thetuna/tuna/optimizers/simulatedannealing.rst

    T' \gets T - \delta T\\

 Or something similar.
-The next generator instead assumes that the transformations will be a function of the starting temperature (:math:`T_0`) and the time (number of repetitions so far).
+The TimeTemperatureGenerator instead assumes that the transformations will be a function of the starting temperature (:math:`T_0`) and the time (number of repetitions so far).
 This makes it easier to do a geometric schedule like the following.

 .. math::